Plan Your Visit to Gilmore Car Museum

 Pair Your Visit With Another Local Attraction

 If you’re looking to make it a full day of fun, pair your visit to the Gilmore Car Museum with a visit to the Kellogg Bird Sanctuary.
-Located just ten minutes apart, this would be a great pair.
+The two spots are only ten minutes apart.

 The Kellogg Bird Sanctuary is home to three miles of trails and many bird habitats.
 It’s a great spot to look for and learn about birds and wildlife; stop by the visitors center for corn to feed the waterfowl.